- Due to faster and smaller semiconductor devices and higher levels of integration, a higher precision in the production process is necessary.

 - High accuracy (0.2% reading) and great repeatability

-The mini CORI-FLOW and the CORI-FLOW flow meters and controllers have an accuracy of 0.2% reading and a perfect repeatability, offering a consistent end result and highly stable flow control for semiconductor manufacturing processes.
+The mini CORI-FLOW and the CORI-FLOW flow meters and controllers have an accuracy of 0.2% reading.
+In doing so, they offer perfect repeatability, a consistent end result, and highly stable flow control for semiconductor manufacturing processes.

 - A quick response on start, stop, and set-point changes

-The quick start / stop control in a (mini) CORI-FLOW saves expensive machine run time as no long start up time is needed.
+The quick start / stop control in a (mini) CORI-FLOW saves expensive machine run time as no long start up time is necessary.
 So within seconds, the flow is stable and accurate.

 - No calibration needed

-A (mini) CORI-FLOW Coriolis flow instrument does not need to be (re)calibrated during a process or after a liquid change.
-This results in saving machine run time and service time that is needed during maintenance.
+A (mini) CORI-FLOW Coriolis flow instrument does not need (re)calibration during a process or after a liquid change.
+As a result, they reduce the machine run time and service time during maintenance.

 Layer Deposition for Semiconductor Manufacturing

-Performing (thin) film layer deposition is possible by several ways.
-The two most common ways to apply coatings in semiconductor manufacturing processes are Spray Coating and Chemical Vapor Deposition.
+Performing (thin) film layer deposition is possible using several technologies.
+The two most common methods to apply coatings in semiconductor manufacturing processes are Spray Coating and Chemical Vapor Deposition (CVD).

-- an improved throughput time by high speed coating
+- improving throughput time via high speed coating

 - better yield ratios as a result of a superior coating uniformity on (non-round) surfaces

-Applying a very precise protection layer onto the surface with a Coriolis flow meter and controller protects the surface against debris (particles) and simplifies the cleaning of the wafer.
-And this results in higher quality, higher yield, and fewer field returns.
+Applying a very precise protection layer onto the surface with a Coriolis flow meter and controller protects the surface against debris (particles).
+Thus, it simplifies cleaning the wafer.
+In turn, it provides higher quality, higher yield, and fewer field returns.